mmmACEmmm/DataTrackerAdvanced/README.md

 Special Cosmetics: No
 Cosmetic Amount: 3
 Color Code: 255,128,0
-License
-This mod is licensed under the MIT License - see the LICENSE file for details.

 # **Acknowledgments**
 Photon Unity Networking (PUN): Multiplayer game framework for Gorilla Tag.